 The RES and RES-T are subject to binding national EU targets in 2020.
-The EU RED also sets out a 2030 target for 27% renewables for EU countries together, but this target has not been implemented as national obligations.
+The EU RE Directive also sets out a 2030 target for 27% renewables for EU countries together, but this target has not been implemented as national obligations.
 Instead, EU Member States are obligated to account for their contributions to reaching the common EU target in their National Energy and Climate Plans.

-The projections show that the RES is expected to be 41% in 2020, whereby Denmark will have met, and exceeded, its EU obligation for a 30% renewables share by 2020.
-The RES-T will reach 9% in 2020, whereby there will be a shortfall of 1 percentage point compared with the RED obligation of 10% in 2020.
-The overall RES will increase up to 2030, when it will reach 54%.
-The trend depends on the deployment of offshore wind, onshore wind and solar PV, and on the conversion of CHP plants to biomass, while energy-efficiency improvements in transport, industry, services and households will contribute to a lesser extent.
-The rate of renewables deployment in electricity supply is expected to exceed the rate of increase in electricity consumption, and Denmark's production of electricity from renewables is expected to exceed Denmark's electricity consumption from 2028.
+Projections show that the RES is expected to be 41% in 2020, whereby Denmark will have met and exceeded its EU obligation for a 30% renewables share by 2020.
+The RES-T will reach 9% in 2020 - that is, a 1% shortfall compared to the 2020 RE Directive obligation of 10%.
+The overall RES will increase, reaching 54% by 2030.
+The trend depends on the deployment of offshore wind, onshore wind, and solar PV, and on the conversion of CHP plants to biomass, while energy-efficiency improvements in transport, industry, services, and households will contribute to a lesser extent.
+The rate of renewables deployment in electricity supply is expected to exceed the rate of increase in electricity consumption, and Denmark's production of electricity from renewables is expected to exceed its electricity consumption from 2028.

 The RES-E is expected to increase to 109% in 2030.
-This trend is particularly contingent upon the offshore wind farms included in the 2018 Energy Agreement being commissioned by 2030.

-There are also updated expectations regarding deployment of commercial solar PV (ground mounted solar farms) and expectations regarding replacement of older onshore wind turbines with fewer, more efficient turbines.
-The projection of onshore wind and solar PV deployment depends on the development in electricity prices; maintenance of the level for tender prices achieved in the 2018 technology neutral tendering round; voluntary renewable energy targets from large consumers and the market for PPA/guarantees of origin.
-A high percentage of RES-E affects calculation of the RES-T because the RED uses a multiplication factor of four for the renewables share of electric road transport and a multiplication factor of 1.5 for the renewables share of electric rail transport.
+This trend is particularly contingent on the offshore wind farms included in the 2018 Energy Agreement being commissioned by 2030.
+Updated expectations also exist regarding the deployment of commercial solar PV (ground mounted solar farms) and expectations regarding the replacement of older onshore wind turbines with fewer, more efficient turbines.
+The projection of onshore wind and solar PV deployment depends on the development in electricity prices; maintenance of the level for tender prices achieved in the 2018 technology neutral tendering round; voluntary renewable energy targets from large consumers; and the market for PPA/guarantees of origin.
+A high percentage of RES-E affects the calculation of the RES-T because the RE Directive uses a multiplication factor of 4 for the renewables share of electric road transport and a multiplication factor of 1.5 for the renewables share of electric rail transport.

 With this background, RES-T increases to 19% in 2030, contingent on the number of electrified passenger cars and vans increasing to around 9% of the total number in 2030, and an increased use of electricity in rail transport.
-Greater use of bio-natural gas in transport will only contribute to a very limited extent.
+Greater use of bio-natural gas in transport will contribute to only a very limited extent.
 The blending ratio of biofuels in petrol and diesel is expected to be maintained at the current level in the absence of new measures.
 Fuel consumption for domestic air traffic is included in the calculation of the renewables share.
-The aviation sector has announced ambitious plans for biofuel blending, but as these announcements are neither binding nor reflect a profitable development pathway for companies in the absence of new measures, the plans have not been included in a renewables contribution from this sector.
+The aviation sector has announced ambitious plans for biofuel blending, but as these announcements are neither binding nor reflect a profitable development pathway for companies in the absence of new measures, the plans this sector.
 Measured in relation to final energy consumption, the share of fossil fuels in the transport sector will fall from 95% in 2017 to 92% in 2030.
 This is due to a combination of electrification of the rail and road transport sectors as well as improved energy efficiency for conventional vehicles.
 Fossil fuel consumption by road transport is expected to amount to 73% of total fossil fuel consumption by the transport sector in the absence of any new measures.